renggli/dart-more/README.md

 And there is more to come ...

-The library is open source, stable and well tested.
+This library is open source, stable and well tested.
 Development happens on [GitHub](http://github.com/renggli/dart-more).
 Feel free to report issues or create a pull-request there.
-General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/dart-more).
+General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/dart+more).

 Continuous build results are available from [Jenkins](http://jenkins.lukas-renggli.ch/job/dart-more/).
-An introductionary tutorial is part of the class [documentation](http://jenkins.lukas-renggli.ch/job/dart-more/javadoc/).
+Up-to-date [documentation](http://jenkins.lukas-renggli.ch/job/dart-more/javadoc/) is created automatically with every new push.

 Basic Usage